jpulakka/differentialpressureprobe/README.md

 ### Power supply

 For power, 3xAAA batteries + MCP1700-3302E/TO for voltage regulation are good.
-Since the sensor output voltage is ratiometric, dying batteris is an insidious problem; everything might still appear to work, but the readings are wrong!
+Since the sensor output voltage is ratiometric, dying batteries pose an insidious problem; everything might still appear to work, but the readings are wrong!
 To guard against that, the power LED is fed via the wonderful TL431 "programmable shunt regulator" / "bandgap voltage reference" chip (thanks https://electronics.stackexchange.com/a/174145).
 The circuit is a bit hacky, operating on the verge of TL431 specs, and it might oscillate.
 But it's simple, and it seems to fulfill its purpose: if the LED is lit, then the battery voltage is sufficient for our regulator to give out a good 3.3 V.

 Note that the power has to be floating wrt. the instrument where the output is connected; "minus" is not "ground" in the output!